Carve-out: 1600 MW by 2020 as a part of Class I renewables

 |>20 kW and ≤200 kW||Category 2 (15 days engineering review; 15 days distribution system study; $250 application fee)|

 |>200 kW and ≤1 MW||Category 3 (20 days engineering review; 20 days distribution system study; $500 application fee)|

 |>1 MW and ≤15 MW||Category 4 (40 days engineering review; 60 days distribution system study; $1000 application fee)|

 System size limit: 15 MW

 Liability insurance: Varies by system size, type, and sector

 External disconnect switch: Required

 Third Party Ownership

-Third-party Power Purchase Agreements (PPAs) are allowed in Wisconsin.
+The status of Third-party Power Purchase Agreements (PPAs) is currently unclear in Wisconsin.

 Wisconsin does not currently have a statewide community solar policy.
 A number of utilities offer community solar programs.